DoctorWkt/TTL_TicTacToe/design_notes.md

 The state of each position on the board is stored in nine dual JK flip-flops.
 The user makes a move by pressing a pushbutton which is recorded in one flip-flop.
-Any move made by the board is recorded in a second flip-flip.
+Any move made by the board is recorded in a second flip-flop.
 This allows two different LEDs to be lit up: green for a user move and red for a board move at each position.
 Two flip-flops also allows the board's move as input to the user flip-flop; this prevents the user from making a